Mounir-charef/Lolifmaster/README.md

 - 💬 I'm a master's degree in Intelligent Computing Systems student
 - 🌱 I’m currently learning more about AI
 - 🤔 I’m looking to collaborate on Some AI projects
-- ⚡ Fun fact: I'm a web developer too 🐱‍👤💖!!!
+- 🔭 I’m currently working on web development 🐱‍👤💖!!!
 So need a website? reach me
 - 📫 How to reach me : charefmounir37@gmail.com